VRichardJP/LoLAnalyzer/examples/README.md

 Here are some info about the models I provide.
+If you want to use one of these models, don't forget to edit BestPicks.py with the correct parameters (defined at the end of the file)

 #### ABR_TJMCS_DenseUniform_5_1024.h5:
 servers: all